NickLeoMartin/blog/content/posts/2020-11-19-draft-2-finding-fulfilling-work-a-statisticians-view.md

 **Dynamic pricing as a queue**

 ## So What

+The power of this approach is that is you can us

 Once I internalised this method of thinking, it dawned on me how it is both a method to build statistical models but also mental models.